VigneshChinni20/RMM-Solution/README.md

 AI RMM Solution

-An intelligent Remote Monitoring and Management (RMM) system designed to automate the health monitoring of devices using real-time analytics and machine learning.
+An intelligent Remote Monitoring and Management (RMM) system designed to automate the monitoring of devices using real-time analytics and machine learning.
-This project leverages Flask for its web interface, psutil for system metrics, and scikit-learn for anomaly detection.

 - Machine learning-based anomaly detection
 - Real-time CPU and memory usage visualization